Experience for Undergraduates Program

 weekly lunchtime gatherings will be held, with a faculty mentor present,

 in which students will discuss their work.
-One or two lunch meetings
+The lunch meetings also

 Social Programs - The program will include one local and four